Keeping Iguanas as Pets

 Iguana Diets

 This is the area most inexperienced owners fall down on, leading to calcium and /or vitamin D deficiency.
-This in turn leads to softened and broken bones, stunted growth, muscle tremors, seizures and even death.
-One of the problems is that juvenile iguanas have very different dietary requirements compared to the adults and the most appropriate diet is still much debated.
+This in turn leads to softened and broken bones, stunted growth, muscle tremors, seizures, and even death.
+One of the problems is that juvenile iguanas have very different dietary requirements compared to adults and the most appropriate diet is still much debated.
 There is now a large range of commercial iguana foods available but despite their claims, none are really adequate as a “complete” diet.
 They are best fed as 75% of the main diet, supplemented with plant material.
 Half of these should include dark green leafy vegetables such as mustard greens, dandelion greens, kale, Swiss chard, endive, lettuce, carrot tops, endive and turnip.
 Make sure that you always give at least 3 different greens daily as excessive use of one or two types will quickly cause nutritional disease.
 The rest of the plant material should be made up of things like squash (of any type), green beans, and pea pods.
-Broccoli, Okra, carrot, tomatoes, cooked sweet potato and fruits such as mango, melon, berries and banana.
+Broccoli, Okra, carrot, tomatoes, cooked sweet potato, and fruits such as mango, melon, berries, and banana.
 In general, the more variety at each meal, the better.

 Young iguanas should be fed daily whilst large adult iguanas may only feed 2-3 times a week.
 Always chop any supplementary food up into little pieces and only give small amounts which can be eaten up in a few hours.
 Remember, this is only a very basic summary of iguana feeding requirements and you must thorough research by consulting specialist books and experts if you’re thinking of getting an iguana as a pet.